Variational Bayesian Learning based Joint Localization and Path Loss Exponent with Distance-dependent Noise in Wireless

 \section{Variational Bayesian Learning Framework}

-Based on the formulated problem in \eqref{directmaximization}, the goal of direct estimation the unknown parameters is not tractable.
-Therefore, we aim at finding an approximation distribution to the true posterior distribution and find the estimation of the unknown parameters.
-In the section, we propose a variational message passing-based joint localization and channel estimation algorithm under the variational Bayesian learning framework.
+Based on the formulated problem in \eqref{directmaximization}, the goal of direct estimation of the unknown parameters is not tractable.
+Therefore, we aim to find an approximation distribution to the true posterior distribution and find the estimation of the unknown parameters.
+In this section, we propose a variational message passing-based joint localization and parameter estimation algorithm under the variational Bayesian learning framework.

-In the Bayesian learning framework, the complicated and intractable posterior distribution motivate us to find a distribution $q({\boldsymbol{\Theta }})$ to approximate the true posterior distribution $p({\boldsymbol{\Theta }}|{\boldsymbol{r}})$.
+In the Bayesian learning framework, the complicated and intractable posterior distribution motivates us to find a distribution $q({\boldsymbol{\Theta }})$ to approximate the true posterior distribution $p({\boldsymbol{\Theta }}|{\boldsymbol{r}})$.
 Meanwhile, the variational distribution $q({\boldsymbol{\Theta}})$ should be tractable.
 By assuming the independence between variational distributions of unknown parameters and the mean-field theory, the variational distribution $q({\boldsymbol{\Theta }})$ can be factorized as

 Meanwhile, the Kullback-Leibler (KL) divergence \cite{TSMVariational} is introduced to evaluate the information distance between the variational distribution $q({\boldsymbol{\Theta}})$ and the true distribution $p({\boldsymbol{\Theta }}|{\boldsymbol{R}})$, which is given by